Video Interpreting Practice

 Reference: Cokely, D. & Winston, E (2010).
 Interpreter Practitioner Needs Assessment Trends Analysis: Final Report.
 National Consortium of Interpreter Education Centers.

-Building upon the work of the Interpreting via Video Work Team during the past grant cycle, the Center at Gallaudet University (GURIEC) has designed curriculum for instruction on several aspects of effective practice in VRS interpreting.
-The curriculum will be used for a pilot course happening in the fall 2011.
+Building upon the work of the Interpreting via Video Work Team during the past grant cycle, the Center at Gallaudet University (GURIEC) designed curriculum for instruction on several aspects of effective practice in VRS interpreting.
+The curriculum was used for a pilot course at Gallaudet.
+In 2012, Gallaudet hosted another national symposium on video interpreting.
+Many of the presentations from the symposium are available in GURIEC’s Presentation Archives.
+In 2014, a Video Interpreting track was included in Gallaudet’s first International Symposium on Interpreting and Translation Research.
+A volume of selected papers from the international symposium will be published by Gallaudet Press.
+Finally, GURIEC developed a Video Interpreting Repository, which catalogued resources, research, and news about video interpreting.

 Resources